tomdohnal/blog-posts/Migrating to SSR: part 2.md

 # Migrating to SSR (Next.js) - part 2/3: IS IT EVEN WORTH IT? 💎
 In this edition of the **migrating React app to server-side rendering (Next.js) mini-series** we'll explore the pros and cons of server-side rendering as opposed to "client-only" single-page apps (and statically generated sites).
-We'll go through the UX 📱, business 🧳, and product development perspectives. **You'll learn when you should opt for server-side rendering, when statically generated sites are a better choice, and under which circumstances you'll be better off with a "basic" SPA.**
+We'll go through the UX 📱, business 🧳, and product development 👩🏿‍💻perspectives. **You'll learn when you should opt for server-side rendering, when statically generated sites are a better choice, and under which circumstances you'll be better off with a "basic" SPA.**

 ## What are the pros of SSR? 👍🏽
 ### Improved UX/Speed 🏎
 The first argument which favours using SSR is the improved page speed.

 If you navigate to a single-page application in your browser, the browser will first fire a request to download the HTML and JavaScript, and only after the JavaScript is downloaded and evaluated, it can fire an additional request to fetch some data from your API.
-Meanwhile, the user is presented with a blank screen, spinner or skeleton.
+Meanwhile, the user is presented with a blank screen, spinner or skeleton 💀.

-When you visit a website which uses SSR, the browser will fire a request, but, unlike with the SPAs, the response contains all you need -- JavaScript files, HTML content *and* your data. **There are no spinners, skeletons -- no elements jumping around.
+When you visit a website which uses SSR, the browser will fire a request, but, unlike with the SPAs, the response contains all you need -- JavaScript files, HTML content *and* your data. **There are no spinners, skeletons -- no elements jumping around .
 The content is delivered faster and the time to the first paint improves.**

 However, like with every tool, it might be an overkill for your use-case.
 Think about if improving your page load by some hundreds of milliseconds is worth it. **It might be crucial in for e-commerce sites** (which are in an extremely competitive environment), **but might be an overkill for application which are only usable after logging in**